-Apple now has a screen-recording function built into your iPhone’s operating system, and its really simple to use.
+Apple now has a screen-recording function built into your iPhone’s operating system, and it’s really simple to use.
 If you’re wondering why you’d want to record your phone’s screen, there are loads of great reasons.
-Some people like to record their screen while playing a game to allow them to share some awesome footage a manoeuvre or of the level they have reached, or some use it as a great way to record a part of the conversation or video conference when using facetime.
-As a technician, I have found the best use of screen recording is when i am assisting a user who is struggling to work out how to use a function on their iPhone or is having a certain issue.
-Screen recording allows me either see the issue first hand or take a video myself on my iPhone and send them a video with steps to help resolve the issue.
-In this article we will step through how easy it is to screen record on your iPhone.
+Some people like to record their screen while playing a game to allow them to share some awesome footage of a manoeuvre or of the level, they have reached, or some use it as a great way to record a part of the conversation or video conference when using facetime.
+As a technician, I have found the best use of screen recording is when I am assisting a user who is struggling to work out how to use a function on their iPhone or is having a certain issue.
+Screen recording allows me either see the issue first hand or take a video myself on my iPhone and send them a video with steps to help resolve the issue In this article we will step through how easy it is to screen record on your iPhone.

 How to screen record on iPhone –